 Ark Franklin Primary Academy is a three form entry primary school which offers 90 reception places each year.
 It is a non-denominational, non-selective school for local children.
-If you would like to find out more about the academy, or to visit us, please contact the school on 0208 969 3846.
+If you would like to find out more about us, or to visit, please contact the school on 0208 969 3846.

 - Online through the eAdmissions website

 - By completing a paper Common Application Form (CAF) which you can obtain from the London Borough of Brent Admissions Service on 020 8937 3110 or by emailing email@example.com

 Applications for reception places in September 2021 must be submitted by 15 January 2021.